noitdupont/data-analyst-training/README.md

 Each week contains PDF materials covering the topics in detail.
 The materials are designed to be self-contained, with each week building on the concepts introduced in the previous week.

+### Dataset

+The dataset used for the training materials is the [Northwind dataset](./northwind.sql), which is a well-known dataset in the field of data science.
+The dataset contains information about the Northwind Traders, including their customers, employees, products, and orders.

 ### License

 This project is licensed under the [Modified MIT License](./LICENSE).